swiftlang/swift-evolution/proposals/NNNN-mixins.md

 There is no notion of default methods in mixins.
 Methods of mixins require `override` to redefine them in types and can be `final`.

 Mixins consider themselves as value types, as protocols and structs.
-Every member and requirement, which needs to mutate `self`, needs to be declared as `mutating`.
+Every member and requirement, which needs to mutate `self`, must be declared as `mutating`.

 Subscript requirements and definitions.